 On a monohull, from the early puffs, the boat starts to heel naturally and for many boaters and sailors is one of the charms and pleasures of sailing.

-If you’re looking for comfort, space and stability, a catamaran is your ultimate choice.
-However, if you fancy an authentic sailing vacation with an unprecedented rush of adrenaline, no other boat can beat a monohull.
+If you are a family or looking for comfort, space, and stability, a catamaran will probably be a better choice.
+If you fancy authenticity, tradition, and esthetic for your sailing vacation with an unprecedented rush of adrenaline, no other boat can beat a monohull.

 Our best advice is to ask for details: There are destinations such as the Bahamas that have to be sail with a catamaran due to the shallow sea, we recommend on the other hand to experience the Greek islands with a monohull to take full advantage of the wind and its sailing capabilities.

 Some of the finest catamarans we love: Lagoon 560 Zylkene 1 in the Mediterranean or the Caribbean from 18 000€ per week, Lagoon 630 Galux One available in Greece from 31 500€ or the Privilège series 7 Namaste in the Caribbean from $60 000 per week.